-The nonqualified deferred compensation plan is an unfunded plan which allows certain highly compensated employees, at their election, to defer a percentage of their base salary, commissions and/or cash bonuses.
-The deferrals vest immediately and are non-forfeitable.
+The nonqualified deferred compensation plan is an unfunded plan which allows certain highly compensated employees, at their election, to defer a percentage of their compensation.
+In 2017, this plan was closed to future deferral elections by participants for performance periods beginning after December 31, 2017.
 The amounts deferred under this plan are held in a grantor trust.
 The Parent Company invests, as a principal, in investments to economically hedge its obligation under the nonqualified deferred compensation plan.
-On August 9, 2017, the Parent Company's board of directors approved the discontinuance of future deferral elections by participants for performance periods beginning after December 31, 2017.

-(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2017
+(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2018